Lusca: In popular culture

 The reports of a lusca monster attacking swimmers and divers was investigated by Jeremy Wade, the host of the television series River Monsters, in the episode "Terror in Paradise" (season eight, episode four).
 After investigating reef sharks, tiger sharks, and the giant Pacific octopus, Wade settles on a large octopus being the most likely culprit for being the lusca monster.

 A Caribbean film festival, Lusca Fantastic Film Fest, was named after this sea monster; the festival is an annual event held in Puerto Rico.
 It is the first and only international fantastic film festival in the Caribbean.

 The survival video game Stranded Deep features an enemy giant squid named Lusca the Great.

-In the HGTV series Renovation Island—which revolves around Bryan and Sarah Baeumler's efforts to renovate a resort in South Andros—the main restaurant at the resort is named Lusca in honor of the sea creature.

-In Dave the Diver, after collecting every single animal on Marinaca, Sato will tell you to find Lusca.

-The creature appears as the main antagonist of the 2010 film Sharktopus and its sequels.
+The massively multiplayer game “City of Heroes” features a giant monster squid named Lusca, which spawns at irregular intervals in the Independence Port region of the game world.
+Defeating Lusca for the first time earns the Devilfish badge.

+In episode 8 of series 15 of the detective show Death in Paradise, a man obsessed with the creature is found dead in the ocean, his body bearing marks that look like he may have been bound up by its tentacles, although the cause of death is rather more mundane.